Sri-harsha99/Summarize-Google.addon-with-Cohere/Readme.md

-# Summarize - a Gmail add-on
+# Summarize - a Google workspace add-on

 This project aims to develop an add-on for gmail that could do the following things.